On this page

-As stated above: API keys provide a secure way for you to manage access to your Algolia account.
-They do this in two important ways:
+API keys give you a secure way for you to manage access to your Algolia account:

-They define permissions once you’re in.
-You can have search-only keys, used only for searching your data; or indexing keys that allow you to add or delete records, or manage whole indices.
-You can also create all-purpose keys that allow you to perform both searching and indexing operations, but we strongly advise against this except for development purposes.
+- They let you define permissions once you’re connected.
+You can have search-only API keys to search your data or indexing keys to add or delete records and manage indices.
+You can also create all-purpose keys that let you search and index, but avoid doing this outside development.

-API keys do more than secure access.
-They help you control and limit the scope and behavior of your APIs.
-In other words, they define restrictions.
-For example, you can exclude some users, group others, put limits on the duration of a user’s access, and other such restrictions.
+API keys can help you control and limit the scope and behavior of your APIs.
+For example, exclude some users, group others, limit the duration of a user’s access, and more.